Toshiba Laptop Slow and Freezes? Reasons Why and How to Fix It

 Typical symptoms of malware and virus infection include Internet slowdown, computer operation lagging.
 To find out if your Toshiba has such a problem, use BitDefender Antivirus to run a full scan of your laptop system, and then eliminate any potential threats.

-Solution 2: use software to fix all Windows system issues
+Solution 2: fix all Windows system issues

 Solution 3: boost Toshiba performance with hardware upgrade

-Let us know if the solutions have helped you out or not.
+Let us know if the solutions have helped you out there or not.
 We'd like to hear from you.

 Thanks to Tommy for submitting the issue.